 - Before the first instructional bell rings.

+- During passing periods

 - During the student's lunch period.

 - After the end-of-school dismissal bell.

 - During class time for instructional purposes with the teacher's permission.

 - During out-of-town school sponsored events with the sponsor's permission.